tormi/WunderWay/project-delivery/project-delivery-intro.md

 ---
 We use an Agile framework (Scrum) to deliver our projects.
 While Scrum allows flexibility in order to handle multiple changes throughout the life of the project, our general project processes are rigid.
 The processes are not overwhelming but are necessary to control the delivery and to achieve our <a href="../qms">quality objectives</a>.

+**What is Scrum?**

+Scrum is an Agile framework.
+A framework is different to a methodology such as Prince2 or Catalyst in that it does not describe every step in the project delivery process.
+Instead it describes the key stages we need to go through leaving us to tailor the actual delivery according to our experience.

+Agile is different to waterfall delivery in that it's an iterative process.
+Rather that describing every last requirement before the project begins we're able to describe only the highest priority requirements.

+**Product Backlog and User Stories**

+When we begin a project with Scrum we define a product backlog with user stories.
+User stories describe requirements from the point of view of the person that the requirement relates to.
+Each user story follows the following pattern:

+As a [*user*],
+I want [*something*],
+so that [*value*]

+This method ensures that we always know who the user is, what they're expecting (a particular report, images displayed in a certain way, advanced search options) and the value that this delivers.
+Many traditional project methodologies tend not to focus on the value that requirements deliver.
+With Scrum we focus on the actual value being delivered and we prioritise these.

+The Product Owner (a client role) is responsible for prioritising the backlog but are supported by the Scrum Master.

+Backlogs for all our projects are managed in <a href="">Rally</a>.

+**Sprints**

+We deliver in iterations called *sprints*.
+Each sprint is usually two weeks long.
+The sprint begins with a planning session where user stories are selected for the sprint backlog.
+The team discuss and estimate each of the stories in the backlog and continue to accept more stories until they feel that the sprint is full.
+At this point the sprint begins.

+**Daily Standup**

+There is a daily standup meeting where each member of the team discusses their progress from the previous day, what they plan to do today and they raise any issues (blockers) that are preventing them from  continuing with a particular story.

+View a simple <a href="daily-standup-checklist">Daily Standup Checklist</a>.

+**Sprint Demo and Retrospective**

+At the end of the sprint the team demonstrates the result of the sprint to the client.
+The team then carries out a retrospective to discuss what went well in the sprint, what wasn't so good and what they want to improve in future sprints.
+This is an opportunity to continually improve the way in which the project is delivered.

+For a more detailed look at how projects are delivered, see <a href="delivering-a-project">Delivering a Project</a>.

+**Quality Objectives**

+As a business we set ourselves quality objectives.
+The objectives were put in place to challenge us to provide a high level of service.
+These objectives cover our staff (skills, training, well being) and the quality of the services and products we provide.
+In order to monitor our progress we capture data at key points in each project.
+See <a href="qms">Quality Management System (QMS)</a> for more information.

+**Scrum Roles**

 There are 4 key roles within our Scrum framework:

 **Product Owner**